Whitecat18/Javahexor/payload/readme.md

-Save your custom website or any http site with the index.html name !
+Save your custom website or any http site with the name index.html